-- Any disputes about the nature of the employees performance agreement, whether it relates to key responsibilities, priorities, methods of assessment must be mediated by the Executive Mayor within 30 days of receipt of a formal dispute from the employee.
-The Executive Mayor's decision shall be final and binding on both parties. - Any disputes about the outcomes of the employee's performance evaluation must be mediated by a member of the Municipal Council provided that such member was not part of the evaluation panel within 30 days of receipt of a formal dispute from the employee.
-The Executive Mayors decision shall be final and binding on both parties.
+- Any disputes about the nature of the employee's performance agreement, whether it relates to key responsibilities, priorities, methods of assessment must be mediated by the MEC for Local Government in the Province or a person designated by him / her within 30 days of receipt of a formal dispute from the employee.
+The decision of the MEC or his delegate shall be final and binding on both parties. - Any disputes about the outcomes of the employee's performance evaluation must be mediated by the MEC for Local Government in the Province or a person designated by him / her within 30 days of receipt of a formal dispute from the employee.
+The decision of the MEC or his delegate shall be final and binding on both parties.